Clifford Chambers Relief in Need Charities

 Overview

 Clifford Chambers Relief in Need Charities (registered 8 March 2018, charity number 1177471) consolidates several historic charities established in the parish between the 15th and 19th centuries, formally unified in 1969.
-With an annual income of £206,080 (2024), the charity focuses on relieving need, hardship, and distress primarily within the Parish of Clifford Chambers and Milcote, a small community of approximately 432 residents.
-The charity operates both welfare and education grant programs (the latter through the Thomas Jackson Educational Foundation, Reg.
-No. 1008199), and owns three almshouses and rental properties.
+The charity focuses on relieving need, hardship, and distress primarily within the Parish of Clifford Chambers and Milcote, a small community of approximately 432 residents.
+The charity operates both welfare and education grant programmes, and owns three almshouses and rental properties.
 The charity's income derives from historic endowments, agricultural land in Tiddington, and property rentals.
-Trustees have discretion to extend grants to organizations in Stratford-upon-Avon and Warwick District Council areas, though priority is given to parish residents.
+Trustees have discretion to extend grants to organisations in Stratford-upon-Avon and Warwick District Council areas, though priority is given to parish residents.

 Funding Priorities